In fact, there were over 3,700 hail storms in the U.S. in 2021, which caused billions of dollars’ worth of damage.

 Is Hail Damage Repairable?

-Hail damage is repairable if the harm has not impacted the structural integrity of the vehicle.
+Hail damage is repairable if the damage has not impacted the structural integrity of the vehicle.

 Other repair methods that involve traditional bodywork are more expensive and time consuming.
 Here you can expect the body shop to fill and repair dents or replace damaged panels.